l by Our Beginning

 - Six wind turbines have been erected and connected into the Lighthouse and Kirks, maximising the Island’s windy weather to provide renewable energy.

 - In a first phase of work, the inside of the New Kirk was carefully renovated and is now being used to house the Archives Project.

 - The Old Kirk has been purchased and renovations have begun to bring it back to its former glory.

-- Following the extensive and devastating damage that recent storms wrought upon the Sheep Dyke, a survey was completed and work has steadily begun on rebuilding sections of the storm-damaged dykes with local labour and volunteers from outwith the island.
+- Following the extensive and devastating damage that winter storms wrought upon the Sheep Dyke, condition surveys have been completed and work is ongoing on rebuilding sections of the storm-damaged dykes with local labour and volunteers from outwith the island.